nus-cs2113-AY2223S2/ip/docs/README.md

 - `KEYWORD` accepts a snlge `String` or multiple `Strings`
 - `KEYWORD` is not case-sensitive
 - Only exact matches will be found
-- If no matches are found `Duke Error: No tasks fit the filter KEYWORD` is returned
+- If no matches are found `My utmost apologies sir, nay tasks fit thy keyword KEYWORD` is returned

 Examples:
 ```js